Shiatsu Cave

 Frequently Asked Questions

 Are you retiring?
-Yes, taking my last clients in studio Wednesday May 15th, 2024.
-I'll probably leave my website up until the end of the year though, more as an information site.
+Yes, at least from my studio, taking my last clients in-studio Wednesday May 15th, 2024.
+I'll probably leave my website up until the end of November though, more as an information site.
+I may self-publish my website info as an ebook on Amazon Kindle after that as Notes from a Massage & Bodyork Website, or something like that.
 Thank you!

 What is Shiatsu?